Violent incidents in reaction to the Gaza war: Eastern United States

-South
+Southern United States

 In February 2024, a 23-year-old Palestinian-American man was stabbed after attending a pro-Palestinian rally in Austin, Texas.
 Police called the stabbing a potential "bias-motivated incident".
 In a statement relayed by his father, the young man stated, "Mr. President, Mr. Joe Biden, I blame you for what happened to me."
 The stabbing was deemed a hate crime.

 On June 23, 2024, a Jewish woman named Elizabeth Wolf in Euless, Texas attempted to drown a 3-year-old Muslim Palestinian child after making racist statements to the child's mother.
 She is currently out on a $25,000 bond for attempted capital murder and $15,000 for injury of the child.
 The representative for Euless, Salman Bhojani - who is Muslim himself - condemned the incident, saying "Hate has no place in Euless, District 92, or anywhere in our great state".